cow-co/lhc-notes/Explanations.md

 ## Injections

-- The LHC beams originate in the LINACs (LINear ACcelerators)
+- The LHC beams originate in the *LINAC*s (LINear ACcelerators)
 - The beams cannot be continuous, since there must be gaps to allow kicker magnets (the magnets which transfer the beam from one line to another) to rise to full strength
 - Therefore, there is a bunch --> batch --> injection --> fill structure
-- The LINAC generates *bunches* of protons
+- The *LINAC* generates *bunches* of protons
 - The bunches are grouped into a *batch*.
-The bunches in a batch are separated by (now) 25ns, though it used to be 50ns - this is the rise time of the kickers from the LINAC to the PSB
+The bunches in a batch are separated by (now) 25ns, though it used to be 50ns - this is the rise time of the kickers from the *LINAC* to the *PSB*
-- The batches are then formed (with gaps between them of somewhere in the region of 250ns) into an injection, to the SPS
+- The batches are then formed (with gaps between them of somewhere in the region of 250ns) into an injection, to the *SPS*
 - The injections are then sent to the LHC, with gaps between them of about 900ns
 - If multiple fills are needed, then they must be separated by the abort gap (~3μs)